Lists in DOCX templates

 Bullet lists

-You don’t need to declare any loops, the templating engine is smart enough to understand the structure of source object applied to your document.
-Thus, if you refer a property of an object inside a collection, it understands that we need to iterate it.
+There’s no need to declare any loops; the templating engine is smart enough to recognize the structure of the source object applied to your document.
+This means that if you reference a property of an object within a collection, it will automatically understand that it needs to iterate through the items.

 [